DS2L/BlockchainLabs/labs/B1/README.md

 function transferFrom(address from, address to, uint256 amount) external returns (bool)
 ```

-Your job is to extend the `BaddToken` with the `approve` and `transferFrom` functions defined as above.
+Your job is to extend the `BaddToken` with the `approve` and `transferFrom` functions defined above.
 For example, suppose owner Alice wants to transfer 1 `BaddToken` to another account Bob, through an intermediary Charlie.
 Alice first calls `approve(Charlie,1)` which gives Charlie an allowance of 1 `BaddToken`.
 Here, allowance is the amount of the tokens original owner Alice delegate to a third-party spender account Charlie, so that Charlie can spend them on behalf of Alice.
 Then, Charlie calls the function `transferFrom(Alice,Bob,1)`, through which Bob's balance is credited by 1 `BaddToken` and Alice's balance is debited by 1 `BaddToken`.

 Deploy the extended `BaddToken` SC in Remix.
 We use the following table to test/grade if your deployed token SC is correct.
 For instance, we may send a sequence of transaction against the instances of your `BaddToken`: `A.approve(C,1)`, `balanceOf(A)`, `allowance(A,C)`, `balanceOf(B)`, `C.transferFrom(A,B,1)`, `balanceOf(B)`.
 If your SC is correct, we expect the transaction returns the following: ...,`balanceOf(A)=1`, `allowance(A,C)=1`, `balanceOf(B)=0`,...,`balanceOf(B)=1`.